Factor modelling for high-dimensional functional time series

 Figure~\ref{fig:temp} displays spatial heatmaps of estimated factor loading matrix and the rotated matrix using the varimax procedure to maximize the sum of the variances of the squared loadings.
 Some interesting patterns can be observed from those heatmaps.
 Compared with the original results in Figure~\ref{fig:temp}, the varimax rotation brings the factor loading matrix closer to a ``simple structure", where (i) each component in $\bY_t(\cdot)$ has a high loading on one specific factor but near-zero loadings on other factors and (ii) each factor has high impact on a few components of $\bY_t(\cdot)$ with high loadings on this factor while the remaining variables have near-zero loadings on this factor.
 The varimax rotation leads to larger color variations in heatmaps for better interpretation.
 For example, it is apparent that the first factor via varimax rotation influences the dynamics in the southeast, while the original factor has uniform impact in all locations.
 Hence we focus on the interpretation of remaining factors after varimax rotation.
 Specifically, the second factor mainly impacts the dynamics of the northern region.
 The third factor can roughly be viewed as the main driving force for the dynamics in the middle north.

-\subsection{Japanese mortality data}
+\subsection{Japanese Mortality Data}

-Our second dataset contains age-specific and gender-specific mortality rates for $p=47$ Japanese prefectures from 1975 to 2017 ($n=43$).
-This dataset was also analyzed in \cite{gao2019high}.
+Our second data set contains age-specific and gender-specific mortality rates for $p=47$ Japanese prefectures from 1975 to 2017 ($n=43$).
+This data set was also analyzed in \cite{gao2019high}.
 Due to those sparse observations at old ages, we focus on data for ages below 96.
-We apply a log transformation to mortality rates and denote by $Y_{ij}(u_k)$ ($i=1, \dots, n, j=1, \dots, p, k=1, \dots, 96$) the log mortality rate of people aged $u_k = k-1 \in \cU=[0,95]$ living in the $j$-th prefecture during the year $1974+i.$ We then perform smoothing for observed curves and replace the missing values via smoothing splines.
-The estimation of model (\ref{eq:model}) is done using $k_0=2.$ The ratio-based estimator for $r$ is $\hat r=1,$ though we use $\hat r=2$ for the illustration.
+We apply a log transformation to mortality rates and denote by $Y_{tj}(u_k)$ ($t=1, \dots, n, j=1, \dots, p, k=1, \dots, 96$) the log mortality rate of people aged $u_k = k-1 \in \cU=[0,95]$ living in the $j$-th prefecture during the year $1974+t.$ We then perform smoothing for observed curves and replace the missing values via smoothing splines.
+The estimation of model (\ref{eq:model}) is done by choosing $k_0=2$ and we use $\hat r=2$ in subsequent analysis.
 To enhance interpretability for identified factors under a high-dimensional $p>n$ regime, we also implement TSPCA to estimate the sparse factor loading matrix.